kuangyu0801/kuangyu0801.github.io/README.md

 ## **3. Why do you want to work here?**
 IBM has always been my top choice.
 IBM was and is still a technology giant with a diverse and globalized team and probably the only company that is still doing research and development while being a commercial success.
 From circuit design to AI, i believe working in IBM will be a very crucial stepping stone for my future career.
-Also I could use the internship oppurtunity to get hands on experience on industry level project Chip, DeepBlue,
+Also I could use the internship opportunity to get hands on experience on industry level project Chip, DeepBlue,
 My supervisor in was an J. Watson Research Center, Manager, High-Perf.
 Circuit Design

 ## **4. What are your goals?**
 My goal is to become a software developer for my career.
-I believe the trend of digitalization will
+I believe the trend of digitalization will go even further in the future and more and more commercial opportunity.
+ABC(AI, Big Dat, Cloud)

 # 5. Why did you leave (or why are you leaving) your job?
 - I want to shift my career into cloud computing and software development
 - The prospect of cloud computing and software development is enormous, right now every services is on the cloud!
 (SaaS, PaaS, IaaS)